 |Social Systems, Solutions and Service Business||Short Term||

 |Electronic and Mechanical Components Business||Short/Medium Term||Increased opportunities to provide Electronic and Mechanical Components Business components via the following:

 We have established OMRON Carbon Zero, a target for reducing greenhouse gas emissions by 2050 based on the SBTs.

 The five sites with high levels of water risk include those in China (Dalian and Shanghai), Japan (Okayama), US (San Ramon in California) and Indonesia (Bekasi).
-Water intake in fiscal 2019 totaled 249 thousand m³, which counts for 15% of the total water intake of OMRON group.
+Water intake in these areas in fiscal 2021 totaled 280 thousand m³, which counts for 23% of the total water intake of OMRON group.
 OMRON is voluntarily take initiatives to protect the water resources to be prepared to continue business without any guidance or order to cut the intake and to improve the quality of drainage by governments.
-We are also systematically implementing the following measures and more for bases with high levels of physical risks, such as water risk.
+We are also systematically implementing the following measures and more for sites with high levels of physical risks, such as water risk.

 The OMRON Group conducted scenario analysis for each business during the current fiscal year to identify transition risks and physical risks due to climate change impacts.
 We then visualized the timing of emergence and degree of impact on business and finances for each scenario for the identified risks associated with climate change.
 Based on our assessments, we identified the risks associated with climate change that are important to our company, and we developed response measures to said risks.
 Material Issues related to the identification of risks and the formulation of response measures are reported to the board of directors.

 In fiscal 2022 and beyond, we will continue to analyze scenarios regularly, update risks and response measures, and monitor the progress of response measures.